Esri/geodev-hackerlabs/develop/wab_config_widget.md

 ### Web AppBuilder Configurable Widget

-In this lab you will add a configurable widget to Web AppBuilder.
+In this lab you will add a configurable Widget to Web AppBuilder.

 1. [Download StreetView Widget] (wab/StreetView.zip?raw=true) unzip it and copy the folder to the widgets directory for Web AppBuilder(e.g., webappbuilder\client\stemapp\widgets).